A government supports its legitimate activities under capitalism through voluntary financing methods.

 “The graduated tax is in fact an envy tax, not motivated by love for the poor, but for hatred of those who are not.
 Or, in philosopher Ayn Rand’s words, ‘hatred of the good for being the good.’
 If progressives were truly concerned with the poor, they would cry out for more freedom.
 Instead what they have created is a spoils system where pressure groups battle politically to decide what to do with other “people’s” money.”

-One feasible alternative tax system, in today’s intellectual climate, is a just, proportional tax.
+One politically feasible alternative tax system, in today’s intellectual climate, is a just, proportional tax.

-A juster income tax system would not be a “progressive” discriminatory tax, but proportional, i.e., a “flat” tax.
+A proportional income tax system unlike a graduated discriminatory tax, is proportional, i.e., a “flat” tax.
 Under such a system, a wealthy man would pay the same percentage as a man less wealthy man.
 Now in total amount, the rich man would pay more, i.e., at 10% tax rates a millionaire would pay $100,000, whereas an unemployed person would pay nothing, but both would be treated equally under the law.